18 - 24 Adult Driver Education Course

 Adult 6 Hour Driver Education Class - $125.00

 In the past there have been Adult Drivers Ed Courses, but they weren’t required by law.
 These courses were more for helping students who had never been exposed to the laws of Texas and who needed help with simply passing the Drivers License exam.
 The results were more and more drivers were unprepared to handle the responsibility of driving a car.

 Hoping to lower the number of accident and traffic violations inflicting the Texas highways and road, the State Legislature passed a new law that requires all Texas residents, age 18 through 24 applying for a first time drivers license to have completed an approved Texas Adult Drivers Education Course.
 This law was passed due to the rise in accidents and traffic tickets for 18 to 24 year old drivers who had not taken a Drivers Education course when compared to those drivers who had completed a Drivers Ed course.

 Approved by the Texas Education Agency, this course is a shortened version of the Texas Drivers Education course required for teens, ages 15 to 18.
-The new Texas Adult Drivers Ed course is a 6-hour course that covers alcohol awareness, traffic laws of the state, highway signs, signals and road markings.
+The new Texas Adult Drivers Ed course is a 6-hour course for those aged 18-24 which covers alcohol awareness, traffic laws of the state, highway signs, signals and road markings.